 Every crime in California is defined by a specific code section.
 Our attorneys explain the law, penalties and best defense strategies for every major crime in California.

-Under California law, it is a crime for a person either to use and be under the influence of a benzodiazepines such as Xanax, per Health and Safety Code 11550, or to possess them, unless lawfully prescribed, per Health and Safety Code 11375.
+In California, absent a valid prescription, it is a crime to use and be under the influence of benzodiazepines such as Xanax (per Health and Safety Code 11550) or to possess them (per Health and Safety Code 11375).

 Benzodiazepines, also known as “benzos,” are the most commonly abused type of prescription drug in the United States.
 Common drugs of this type include:

-A violation of HSC 11550 is charged as a misdemeanor in California.
+A violation of HSC 11550 is a misdemeanor in California.
 The crime is punishable by:

 Benzos are listed as Schedule IV drugs per the Controlled Substances Act.
 They are minor tranquilizers commonly prescribed for:

 The Food and Drug Administration has approved 15 different types of benzos.
 The most common include:

 Benzodiazepines are the most commonly abused prescription drug in the United States.

 HSC 11550 is the California statute governing the use of controlled substances and narcotic drugs, including benzos.

 Under this statute, it is a crime for a person to: